-While I’m not personally a huge fan of the Olive Garden, I have eaten there from time to time.
+While I’m not personally a fan of the Olive Garden, I have eaten there from time to time in my lifetime.

 Of course, before my life as a gluten-free eater, I loved the Olive Garden through and through.
 I’d always order a big bowl of pasta or chicken parmesan … and I always indulged in way too many soft and doughy breadsticks and bottomless salads (with croutons, of course).